 If, before a game has commenced a player commits a sending-off offense and is prevented from taking part in the game, the penalized team will not be required to play short for the remainder of the game.
 A player receiving a Red card during the game will be required to leave the field and will not be substituted for during the game.
 The penalized team plays 1 player short for the remainder of the game.
-Any Red carded player will also be suspended for the next game.
+A Red carded player will also be suspended for the next game and further disciplinary sanctions may be issued by the league.
+A red-carded player will not be allowed to attend their team's next or subsequent games while under suspension.